 Insurance Claims

 HIPAAtherapy can send insurance claims on your behalf and track whether the payer accepted them for processing.
-The feature is in beta - the scope is deliberately narrow while we build it out slice by slice.
+The feature is in beta.
 This page covers what’s live today, how the workflow runs, and what still needs to happen outside the app.

 What’s in scope today

-• Claim submission - send 837P professional claims to the payer through Stedi
+- Claim submission - send professional insurance claims (837P files) to the payer through Stedi (our insurance clearinghouse partner)

-• Acknowledgment tracking - receive 277CAs from the payer and surface accepted/rejected status on the claim
+- Acknowledgment tracking - receive claim status responses through Stedi and surface accepted or rejected status on the claim

-• Rejection correction - correct a rejected claim and refile it as a fresh submission
+- Rejected claim correction and refile - fix a rejected claim and refile it as a fresh submission

-2. You fill in diagnosis codes, place of service, and service lines on the session, then submit
+- You fill in diagnosis codes, place of service, and the services being billed (service lines) on the session, then submit

 HIPAAtherapy checks for new acknowledgments every 15 minutes.